SIMIDAT/epm-framework/README.md

 * Discover differences between multiple varaibles.
 * Discover characteristical differencies between classes.

 In this framework you can execute the most important EPM algorithms that exists in the literature.
+The framework provides both a graphical user interface (GUI) and a command-line interface (CLI) for an easy deployment of your own experiments.
+In addition, the framework also allows you to use the different algorithms that are available within your own machine learning processes easily.

-The supported data format is the KEEL dataset format.
+Right now, the supported data format is the KEEL dataset format.

 # How to add a new EPM